Design & Engineering Technology

 - General Education:AA/AS Area III(b)

-During the semester, the student is required to complete 75 hours of related paid work experience, or 60 hours of related unpaid work experience for one unit.
-An additional 75 or 60 hours of related work experience is required for each additional unit.
-All students are required to attend the first class meeting, a mid-semester meeting, and a final meeting.
+During the semester, the student is required to complete 27 hours of related work experience for 0.5 unit.
+An additional 27 hours of related work experience is required for each additional 0.5 units.
+All students are required to attend the first course meeting, a mid-semester meeting, and a final meeting.
 Additionally, students who have not already successfully completed a Work Experience course will be required to attend weekly orientations while returning participants may meet individually with the instructor as needed.
 Students may take up to 16 units total across all Work Experience course offerings.
 This course may be taken up to four times when there are new or expanded learning objectives.
 Only one Work Experience course may be taken per semester.

 Student Learning Outcomes